DineshIT/NodeJs/README.md

 # NodeJs
-Node Js Repo will provide us the different streams of platform to get the proper understanding
+Node Js Repo will provide us the different functional ideas and patterns of the Node platform.